YilanDong19/academic-kickstart/content/home/Award.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Graduation project: A classifier for autism prediction based on the conbination of phenotypic information and the features of brain networks" company = "Northeastern University" company_url = "" location = "Shenyang City"
+  title = "Graduation project: A classifier for autism prediction based on the combination of phenotypic information and the features of brain networks" company = "Northeastern University" company_url = "" location = "Shenyang City"